msaipraneeth2001/shop_application/README.md

  ## Getting Started
-A Meal application developed using Flutter.
+A Shop application developed using Flutter.

  **Prerequisites**